MSc ENERGY ENGINEERING WITH ENVIRONMENTAL MANAGEMENT

 Academic Technology Approval Scheme (ATAS)

-Applicants applying for a Student VISA will require an ATAS certificate before they apply.
+Applicants applying for a Student VISA may require an ATAS certificate before they apply for their visa.
+Check the ATAS Government website to see if you will require an ATAS certificate.
 Please note the Government are taking several weeks to process ATAS requests, so please ensure you request clearance in good time.
 If you have any questions please contact pgt.admissions@uea.ac.uk.

 -